GeomaticsGlen/osdu_lab_geodesicbydesign/readme.md

 This repository provides a robust ingestion pipeline for OSDU-compliant reference data manifests.
 It validates, transforms, and ingests over 500+ records into a Storage Service backend, ensuring schema alignment, auditability, and reproducibility.

-With the assistance of AI, I was able to accelerate the design and implementation of a fully automated ingestion and schema resolution pipeline tailored to the complexities of OSDU reference data.
-This includes a recursive engine for resolving `$ref` dependencies across abstract, reference, and master schemas, a Flask-based service layer for validation and registration, and a robust ingestion workflow capable of processing hundreds of manifests with audit-ready logging and standards compliance.

 **Key Features**